Indexing file systems

-With the platform-independent indexing method, changes take longer to pick up because Index uses a non-journaled scan of the file system.
+With the platform-independent indexing method, changes take longer to pick up because Index gets file changes by traversing the directory tree.
 Instead of tracking only changed files, the entire index gets rebuilt before each hashing pass.

 Index supports the computation of three different hash types: MD5, SHA-1, or SHA-256.
 By default, only MD5 hashes are calculated.
 Index can be configured to compute a mix of hash types.
 The hash columns in the database are cleared whenever a change in the file is detected.
 You can disable calculation of hashes if necessary.

 The magic number is the first 4 bytes of the file.
 You can use the magic number to identify the file type.
 Magic numbers are recorded during the hashing pass for files that do not have a magic number entry.

 - Windows Workstation: Windows XP with SP3 and later

 - Windows Server: Windows Server 2003 with SP2 and later

 - Linux: See Tanium Client Deployment Guide: Host system requirements (with Index 2.0.0 and later)

 - Mac OS X: Mac OS X 10.8 and later (with Index 184.108.40.206 and later)

 For Index to start, a minimum of 1 GB of free space must be available on the drive where Tanium Client is installed.